 2) Start with compound lifts – compound movements use more muscle groups, so they will require more energy and give better results than isolation exercises like leg extensions or calf raises.
 In addition, compound movements will provide you with the results you seek faster.

-3) Increase time under tension – this means to slow down while lifting weights, focusing on squeezing the target muscle group as hard as possible.
+3) Increase time under tension – slowing down while lifting weights, focusing on squeezing the target muscle group as hard as possible.

-4) Add intensity techniques such as drop sets, supersets, or rest-pause sets -these techniques will push your muscles harder than usual and allow you to lift heavier weights.
+4) Add intensity techniques such as drop sets, supersets, or rest-pause sets to push your muscles harder than usual and allow you to lift heavier weights.

 5) Do cardio before legs – cardio makes muscles tired, which causes leg exercises more challenging.

-6) Train your abs on the same day – your legs are doing a lot of work, so they require additional energy.
+6) Train your abs on the same day – your legs are doing a lot of work, requiring additional energy.

 7) Don’t forget to stretch – stretching can keep you flexible and reduce the risk of injury.